 With the rise of refugees and displaced Syrians, the UAE is committed to solving this humanitarian situation.
 The UAE has extended foreign assistance to the Syrian people and the neighboring countries receiving them.
 The UAE itself has received more than 100,000 Syrians, giving them residency status.
-Since the start of the crisis, it has also provided $1.1 billion of humanitarian aid to those displaced in Syria and to refugees in neighboring countries, and directed $420 million to combat Daesh in Syria.
+Since the start of the Syria crisis in 2011, the UAE has provided $700 million in support of Syrian refugees.

 Supporting the New Iraqi Government